moussetc/mattermost-plugin-spoiler/README.md

 - **Redacted** mode:
 ![Redacted spoiler demo](assets/demo_redacted.gif)
-***This mode is not available on native apps like Android.*** Native apps do not yet support plugin customization, so for now they will use the *Spoiler button* mode.
+***This mode is not available on native apps like Android.*** Native apps do not support UI customization, so for now they will use the *Spoiler button* mode.

+> [!WARNING]
+> Plugin limitations:
+> - File attachments cannot be hidden, use inline images instead!
+> - spoiler content cannot be edited once it's posted

 ## Compatibility